FDA Approves First Antibody-Drug Conjugate in HER2-Positive Metastatic Breast Cancer

 - Receiving KADCYLA during pregnancy can result in the death of an unborn baby and birth defects.
-Birth control should be used while patients receive KADCYLA and for 6 months after their last dose of KADCYLA
+Birth control should be used while you receive KADCYLA and for 7 months after your last dose of KADCYLA

-- If patients are exposed to KADCYLA during pregnancy, they must contact their healthcare provider right away; they are also encouraged to enroll in the MotHER Pregnancy Registry by contacting 1 (800) 690-6720
+- If you are exposed to KADCYLA during pregnancy or become pregnant within 7 months of your last dose of KADCYLA, contact your healthcare provider right away; you are also encouraged to enroll in the MotHER Pregnancy Registry by calling 1-800-690-6720

-- If patients are mothers who are breastfeeding, they should talk with their doctor about either stopping breastfeeding or stopping KADCYLA
+- If you are a mother who is breastfeeding, you should talk with your doctor about either stopping breastfeeding or stopping KADCYLA

 - KADCYLA may cause lung problems, including inflammation of the lung tissue, which can be life- threatening.
 Signs of lung problems may include trouble breathing, cough, tiredness, and fluid in the lungs

 - Symptoms of an infusion-related reaction may include one or more of the following: the skin getting hot or red (flushing), chills, fever, trouble breathing, low blood pressure, wheezing, tightening of the muscles in the chest around the airways, or a fast heartbeat.
-The patient’s doctor will monitor the patient for infusion related reactions
+Your doctor will monitor you for infusion-related reactions

 Low Platelet Count

-- Symptoms may include numbness and tingling, burning or sharp pain, sensitivity to touch, lack of coordination, or muscle weakness or loss of muscle function
+- Symptoms may include numbness and tingling, burning or sharp pain, sensitivity to touch, lack of coordination, muscle weakness, or loss of muscle function

 Skin Reactions Around the Infusion Site

 - KADCYLA may leak from the vein or needle and cause reactions such as redness, tenderness, skin irritation, or pain or swelling at the infusion site.
 If this happens, it is more likely to happen within 24 hours of the infusion

-Patients must have a HER2 test to determine if their cancer is HER2-positive before taking KADCYLA as benefit has only been shown in patients whose tumors are HER2-positive.
+You must have a HER2 test to determine if your cancer is HER2-positive before taking KADCYLA, because benefit has been shown only in patients whose tumors are HER2-positive.

-The most common side effects seen in people taking KADCYLA were:
+The most common side effects seen in people taking KADCYLA are:

 - Pain that affects the bones, muscles, ligaments, and tendons